-For better model performance, the Text Recognition module is often preceded by another module.
-In this case, you can select Import > Import from previous module to import data.

-3. Select an ROI: Click the ROI Tool button and adjust the frame to set an ROI that covers the text areas of all images.
+- For better model performance, the Text Recognition module is often preceded by another module.
+In this case, you can select Import > Import from previous module to import data. - When you select Import Dataset, you can only import datasets in the DLKDB format (.dlkdb), which are datasets exported from Mech-DLK. - 3.
+Select an ROI: Click the ROI Tool button and adjust the frame to set an ROI that covers the text areas of all images.
 Then, click [Apply] on the top of the selection region to save the setting.
 Setting the ROI can avoid interferences from the background.